MTHoang279/SDN_Nhom8/README.md

    ```bash
    sudo python3 /path_to/hoic.py
    ```
-4. The `mitigation.py` controller will log detected attacks and automatically apply rate-limiting to the victim’s IP.
+4. The `mitigation.py` controller will log detected attacks and automatically apply rate-limiting to the attackerattacker’s IP.

 ---